Despite constant ridicule and revisions, and more clamoring for a national college football playoff, the BCS is not going away any time soon.

 Weiberg said the BCS has an agreement with Fox Sports to televise BCS games through 2010, and ABC has a contract with the Rose Bowl through 2014.

 After the 2006 season, the BCS will expand to five games, affording more opportunities to schools not in the main BCS conferences.
-In the new double-hosting model, the current four BCS games will be played, with a title game about a week later at one of those sites.
+In the new double-hosting model, the current four BCS games will be played, with a championship game about a week later at one of those sites.